 Final Thoughts

 This is a tricky Detachment.
 The raw power here comes from re-rolls to hit, which makes a lot of otherwise high variance units like Vindicators and Obliterators much more powerful.
 But don’t sleep on the movement tech – being able to disengage and re-engage from combat is huge, and that reactive move can do a ton of work.
-Chaos Space Marines already have good damage and output, so when you give them their own versions of the loyalists’ fancy movement tricks, it’s no wonder they get a big boost.
+Chaos Space Marines already have good damage and output, so when you give them their own versions of the loyalists’ fancy movement tricks, they get a huge boost.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.